aalaesar/manage-bind/README.md

 ```

 #### Adding records in the zone
-Zone records have different types, they are listed by type inside `records`.
+Zone records have different types, they are declared by type inside `records`.

 _each records type is different and follow its own YAML structure.
-You can report yourself to the records templates or the wiki to know it._
+Most records templates are self documented._

 Manage-bind support the following records
 - **SOA**